libvips/libvips/CONTRIBUTING.md

 ### Disclosure

 Always disclose the use of LLM/GenAI tools when creating an issue or a merge request.
-Do not include trailers like “Co-authored-by:” or “Assisted-by:” in commit messages, since they serve as free advertising for AI companies.
+Do not include trailers like "Co-authored-by:" or "Assisted-by:" in commit messages, since they serve as free advertising for AI companies.

 ### Reviews